The Help You Need for Wrongfully Denied Insurance Claims

 Where do you turn?
 Many people feel like they have no option when the insurance company denies a claim.
 If you feel like you made a claim as a policyholder that the insurance company wrongfully — or even maliciously — denied, talk with an experienced insurance bad faith litigation attorney to learn about your rights and options.

-I will sit down with you and discuss your case.
-As an Indianapolis insurance bad faith attorney with more than 30 years of experience, I can give you an honest assessment of your case and whether you might have an insurance bad faith claim.
-I bring an exceptional track record in litigation, including many years litigating across the country on behalf of the insurance company, Golden Rule.
+We will sit down with you and discuss your case.
+As Indianapolis insurance bad faith attorneys with more than 30 years of experience, we can give you an honest assessment of your case and whether you might have an insurance bad faith claim.
+We bring an exceptional track record in litigation, including many years litigating across the country on behalf of the insurance company, Golden Rule.

-I have spent more than 20 years of my legal career defending insurance companies in wrongful denial and bad faith claims.
-I know exactly how they approach these matters legally and strategically.
-This helps me get results for my clients efficiently and effectively.
+We have spent more than 20 years of our legal careers defending insurance companies in wrongful denial and bad faith claims.
+We know exactly how they approach these matters legally and strategically.
+This helps us get results for our clients efficiently and effectively.

 - Long-term disability

-When my clients have been denied benefits to which they are entitled, I bring more than 30 years of litigation experience to their aid to help them obtain the compensation they deserve.
+When our clients have been denied benefits to which they are entitled, we bring more than 30 years of litigation experience to their aid to help them obtain the compensation they deserve.